fasixoks/ECU-CAN-Signal-Simulation/README.md

     ```

 3. **Run the MATLAB script**:
-    Open `ECU_CAN_Simulation.m` in MATLAB and hit run.
+    Open `can.m` in MATLAB and hit run.
 Sit back and watch the magic happen.

 ## Dependencies